The Ocean Race

 Each of the entries has a sailing crew who race day and night for more than 20 days at a time on some of the legs.
 Since the 2008–2009 race there has also been a dedicated media crew member called the On Board Reporter (OBR), who does not contribute to the sailing of the boat, but is responsible for sending images and video to race headquarters via satellite from the middle of the ocean.
 In the 2017–2018 race, the number of crew ranged between 7 and 10 (plus the OBR) depending on the gender ratio, with the rules providing an incentive to having women sailors on board.

 To minimize weight, crews overwhelmingly rely on freeze-dried fare for sustenance.
-Crews are also subjected to temperature variations from −5 to +40 degrees Celsius and will often only take one change of clothes.
+Crews are also subjected to temperature variations from −5 to +40 degrees Celsius and will often take only one change of clothes.

 History

 In 1972 England's Whitbread company and the British Royal Naval Sailing Association agreed to sponsor a globe-circling regatta, which would be called the 'Whitbread Round the World Yacht Race'.